Tigxy/tigxy/README.md

 #### Personal projects / tools 🧰
 - [WinShortcut](https://github.com/Tigxy/WinShortcut), my favorite developer tool to define shortcuts on Windows.
 If you are also working on Windows, be sure to check it out!
-- [PyCalc](https://github.com/Tigxy/PyCalc), a small little side-project of mine, which taught me how to properly (and safely 😉) evaluate equations specified as strings.
+- [PyCalc](https://github.com/Tigxy/PyCalc), a little side-project, which taught me how to properly (and safely 😉) evaluate equations specified as strings.
 - [Pomodoro](https://github.com/Tigxy/Pomodoro), following the famous Pomodoro technique for studying.
 Useful for any student 😄.

 Feel free to browse through all my other repositories, and see, if anything sparks your interests! 😆